ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Images should have the same size.
 If they have different sizes they can be converted to the same size which should be set in feature preprocessing parameters.

 - `in_memory` (default: `true`): defines whether image dataset will reside in memory during the training process or will be dynamically fetched from disk (useful for large datasets).
 In the latter case a training batch of input images will be fetched from disk each training iteration.
-- `height` (default: None): image height in pixels, must be set if resizing is required
+- `height` (default: null): image height in pixels, must be set if resizing is required
-- `width` (default: None): image width in pixels, must be set if resizing is required
+- `width` (default: null): image width in pixels, must be set if resizing is required
 - `resize_method` (default: `crop_or_pad`): available options: `crop_or_pad` - crops larger images to the desired size or pads smalled images using edge padding; `interpolate` - uses interpolation.

 ### Image Input Features and Encoders